"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 Let $\Xi$ be a frequency set.
 The space of real-valued, bounded, smooth functions with Fourier spectrum contained in~$\Xi$ is denoted by\footnote{The equation follows from standard tempered distribution theory, based on the boundedness of the functions in~$\oldFun_\Xi$; cf.~Appendix~\ref{apx:math:diophant:finite-Fou-spec}.}

 as in~\cite{Theis:opt-shiftrules:2021}: There, convex optimization techniques and computations are explored, based on the fact that this space has finite dimension.

-The spaces in the present paper, tough, are not finite dimensional: For positive real~$K$, we denote by $\Fun_K$ the set of smooth, bounded real-valued functions on~$\RR$ with Fourier spectrum contained in $[-K,+K]$
+The spaces in the present paper, though, are not finite dimensional: For positive real~$K$, we denote by $\Fun_K$ the set of smooth, bounded real-valued functions on~$\RR$ with Fourier spectrum contained in $[-K,+K]$

 From Paley-Wiener theory \cite[Theorem~ IX.12]{Reed-Simon:MathPhys-2-Fourier:1975} we know that every tempered distribution with compact Fourier spectrum is indeed a function which is (extendable to a) holomorphic (function) with polynomial growth (in the real part).
 Hence, the set $\Fun_K$ contains all tempered distributions with two constraints: \textcal{(1)} on the Fourier spectrum, and \textcal{(2)} boundedness.
 The boundedness is necessary, or otherwise the convolution with finite measures would not be well defined.